AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 :ref:`later on <Adv_Ada_Access_To_Subprograms>`).

-In the declaration of an access type, we always specify |mdash| after the :ada:`access` keyword |mdash| *what* we want to access.
+In the declaration of an access type, we always specify |mdash| after the :ada:`access` keyword |mdash| the kind of thing we want to designate.
 In the case of an access-to-object type declaration, we declare a subtype we want to access, which is known as the *designated subtype* of an access type.
 In the case of an access-to-subprogram type declaration, the subprogram prototype is known as the *designated profile*.

 In our previous code example, :ada:`Integer` is the designated subtype of the :ada:`Integer_Access` type, and :ada:`function return Integer` is the